scolex/genereic_zebra/README.md

 Features
 --------

 When we are designing custom puzzle we need to choose features and their values.
 Number of values need to be same as number of houses.
-In this example we will work with tree houses, so we need to have each feature have tree values:
+In this example we will work with tree houses (so we need to have each feature have tree values) and five features:

     features([
         [nationalities,[englishman,spaniard,ukrainian]],